jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_rivers.nml.rst

       :type: integer
       :default: 2

-      The shape of the Earth in the TRIP river routing scheme.
+      The shape of the Earth in the UM-TRIP river routing scheme.

       ``1``
           Spherical: Consistent with other component models (e.g. UM and NEMO) and is better at conserving water when passing water between these other models.